Samanta-Ferrero99/Task-Based-Calendar/README.md

 **The problem your app solved**

+Our app “Chronicle” focused on solving the common college student problem of life-work balance and daily planning.
+Instead of the usual time-organized way of arranging tasks on a calendar, we utilized a sequential organization for tasks which allows for a sense of progression and completion.
+To do this we create “chronicles” a set of tasks declared as a group that the user wants to complete sequentially.
+These can be used to represent work projects with multiple milestones, or major life events that require multiple steps, and more.

 **Your reflection on the development process and project.**

 **Any limitations and future work.**

+The current limitations of chronicle are we have no current way to send notifications to the users other than inside the chronicle website.
+We only had time and methods to set up one email sending form and it’s the one for the “About Us” page.
+We also currently have the website created with PC view in mind, so it might not look great on mobile.

+For future work, we could separate work and life tasks into two different types of chronicles.
+The work would be this sequential style, with different tasks to complete.
+The life tasks would be different, instead opting for a “daily reminder” type of organization, where it reminds you to do the task daily or weekly as desired.
+That way a user could put “learning to play an instrument” and the weekly task be to practice that instrument.
+It could give encouraging messages when the task is set to completed.

 ## M2